Our Supporters12 Mar 2018

-In the 18 months since he was diagnosed with advanced prostate cancer, father-of-three Kevin Webber has raised more than £30k for us through sponsored running events.
-He describes how doing the epic, trans-Saharan Marathon de Sables last month kept him happily distracted from his prognosis, and why his wife is urging him to do it again next year.
+Since he was diagnosed with advanced prostate cancer in 2014, father-of-three Kevin Webber has helped raise more than £200k for us through sponsored endurance events.
+He describes how doing his first trans-Saharan Marathon de Sables kept him happily distracted from his prognosis, and why his wife urges him to take on more epic running challenges.

 People don’t like talking about anything below the waist, especially men.
 They’d rather ignore it, not go to the doctor and hope it goes away.
 But as I know, these things don’t go away.
 And if I hadn’t acted quickly, my prognosis with advanced prostate cancer would be even shorter.